What To Plant:

 Plant Protection

-• Place mulch around trees, shrubs and flowerbeds three inces deep to keep weeds under control.
+• Place mulch around trees, shrubs and flowerbeds three inches deep to keep weeds under control.
 Be sure to keep the mulch from touching the trunks of trees and shrubs, as well as the stems of bedding plants, to prevent crown rot.

-• Spray peach and nectarine trees for leaf curl now and again just before they bloom to prevent a severe fungus attack in the spring.
+• Spray peach and nectarine trees for leaf curl now, and again just before they bloom, to prevent a severe fungus attack in the spring.

 Fertilizers